-During 2018/19 the College employed 407 people (expressed as full-time equivalents and including agency staff), of whom 209 are teaching staff.
-The College continues to review its employment practices to be an employer that is recommended by the staff it employees.
-During the year the College commenced its development of a new People Strategy and will focus throughout 2019-20 on staff wellbeing.
+During 2019/20 the College employed 485 people (expressed as full-time equivalents and including agency staff), of whom 292 are teaching staff.
+The College continues to review its employment practices to be an employer that is recommended by the staff it employs.
+During the year the College implemented a new People Strategy and the focus will continue in 2020-21.